 The scientific information discussed in this news release relating to new indications for our products is preliminary and investigative and is not part of the labeling approved by the U.S. Food and Drug Administration for the products.
 The products are not approved for the investigational use(s) discussed in this news release, and no conclusions can or should be drawn regarding the safety or effectiveness of the products for these uses.

-CONTACT: Amgen, Thousand Oaks Trish Rowland, 805-447-5631 (Media) Jessica Akopyan, 805-447-0974 (Media) Arvind Sood, 805-447-1060 (Investors)
+CONTACT: Amgen, Thousand Oaks Michael Strapazon, 805-313-5553 (media) Trish Rowland, 805-447-5631 (media) Arvind Sood, 805-447-1060 (Investors)